-Unless another rights offering or other similar offers are made to and accepted by the Company on terms that the Company deems favorable, the Company intends to hold the balance of these investments through successful auctions at par, which the Company believes could take approximately 2.0 years.
+Unless another rights offering or other similar offers are made to and accepted by the Company on terms that the Company deems favorable, the Company intends to hold the balance of these investments through successful auctions at par, which the Company believes could take approximately 1.8 years.

 The valuation of the auction-rate securities is subject to fluctuations in the future, which will depend on many factors, including the collateral quality, potential to be called or restructured, underlying final maturity, insurance guaranty, liquidity and market conditions, among others.
-To determine the fair value of the auction-rate securities at March 31, 2009, the Company used a discounted cash flow model, for which there are three valuation parameters, including time-to-liquidity, discount rate and expected return.
+To determine the fair value of the auction-rate securities at June 30, 2009, March 31, 2009 and December 31, 2008, the Company used a discounted cash flow model, for which there are three valuation parameters, including time-to-liquidity, discount rate and expected return.
 The following are the values used in the discounted cash flow model:

-December 31, 2008 March 31, 2009 Time-to-Liquidity 18 months 24 months Expected Return (Based on the 2-year treasury rate, plus a contractual penalty rate) 2.3% 1.6% Discount Rate (Based on the 2-year LIBOR, the cost of debt and a liquidity risk premium) 6.8% 5.5% - 8.5%, depending on the credit-rating of the security
+December 31, 2008 March 31, 2009 June 30, 2009 Time-to-Liquidity 18 months 24 months 21 months Expected Return (Based on the 2-year treasury rate, plus a contractual penalty rate) 2.3% 1.6% 2.1% Discount Rate (Based on the 2-year LIBOR, the cost of debt and a liquidity risk premium) 6.8% 5.5% - 8.5%, depending on the credit-rating of the security 5.3% - 10.1%, depending on the credit-rating of the security